PabloEfrei/cloud-and-big-data-architectures-project/README.md

 #### Answer :

-This policy grant access to (A COMPLETER) AWS service.
+This policy grant access to IAM AWS service.

 The given code doesn't allow to create a IAM user, group, policy, or role.
 The actions Get* and List* allow the user to use any specific action starting by "Get" or "List", but there are onyl reading actions.